yuras11/Flappy_Bird/README.md

-# FlappyBird version with settings and possibilities to change bird's skin and background image.
+# FlappyBird version with settings and possibilities to load own pictures for bird, columns and background.